Call:

 Build Around Site Architecture First

-A clean hierarchy makes internal linking easier.
-Start with a structure like:
+To begin with, a clean hierarchy makes internal linking much easier.
+Therefore, you should start with a structure like:

 Update Older Posts Regularly

-Old posts often hold hidden authority.
-Refresh them with new internal links to priority pages.
+In addition, older posts often hold hidden authority.
+Instead of ignoring them, you should refresh these pages with new internal links pointing to your priority pages.

 Keep Clusters Tight